zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     tales, and actionable insights; based on my 25+ years building, scaling and growing by learning together with billionaires, celebrities, scaleups, startups, exited founders, and leaders of Fortune 500 companies.
-  quote: look forward to meeting your needs - exactly as a speaker!
+  quote: look forward to meeting your needs - </br> exactly as a speaker!
   name: Barry Stamos
   button:
     enable: true
     label: Keynote Sessions
     link: /about
-topSection:
-  title: a
 ---